 Eric Prosser is the Engineering & Entrepreneurship Librarian with the ASU Library.
 Eric is the liaison to the Ira A. Fulton Schools of Engineering and provides research services for faculty, graduate students, and undergraduate students along with instruction in critical analysis and information literacy, including the legal and ethical use of information.
 Eric has an engineering and legal background and has advised small businesses on formation, strategy, and intellectual property.
 Eric is available to assist with any needs to support entrepreneurship and innovation at ASU.

-Program Coordinator, Entrepreneurship + Innovation at the Ira A. Fulton Schools of Engineering
+Director, Faculty Entrepreneurship at the School of Computing and Augmented Intelligence within the Ira A. Fulton Schools of Engineering